-My services for established publishers and presses comprise all industry-standard levels of editing, from developmental and substantive work through line editing, copyediting, and proofreading.
-I have worked directly with managing editors, book designers, and authors at all points in the per-publishing process.
+For established publishers and presses, my services comprise all industry-standard levels of editing, from developmental and substantive work through line editing, copyediting, and proofreading.
+I work directly with managing editors, book designers, and authors at all points in the prepublication process.

-I have collaborated with independent authors on projects at all levels of development, from rough first drafts to finished manuscripts needing nothing more than a final polish.
-For independent authors, the first step in our collaboration is to review the manuscript to determine the specific level of editing most appropriate for the project.
-I offer three levels of editing: developmental editing (sometimes called substantive editing), copyediting, and proofreading.
-Copyediting can be further defined by the depth of edit sought—light, medium, or heavy.
+I am delighted to collaborate with scholars and independent authors on projects at all points in their development, from rough first drafts to finished manuscripts needing nothing more than a final polish.
+I offer three levels of editing: developmental editing (sometimes called substantive editing), copyediting (which can be further defined by the depth of edit sought—light, medium, or heavy), and proofreading.

-Developmental editing is the most comprehensive and conceptual of the editorial processes.
+Developmental editing is the most conceptual of the editorial processes.
 Here’s where we take your rough manuscript or your project concept and shape its ideas, arguments, and narrative into a cohesive whole.

 Copyediting takes an already developed manuscript and refines its interrelated components; this is the level of editing most often requested and required.
-During copyediting, I’ll review general stylistic issues of language, syntax, voice, and flow, and check mechanical issues such as spelling, grammar, and punctuation.
-In a heavy copyedit, I’ll also review citations, notes, and references, make sure that bibliographies are accurate and correctly formatted, confirm heading levels, and fact-check if appropriate.
+During copyediting, I’ll review stylistic issues of language, syntax, voice, and flow and check mechanical issues such as spelling, grammar, and punctuation.
+In a heavy copyedit, I’ll also review citations, notes, and references; make sure that bibliographies are accurate and correctly formatted; confirm heading levels; and fact-check where appropriate.
 In general, copyediting is all about clarifying intent and expression in the service of the dynamic transfer of ideas.
 Sometimes, all that’s needed is consistency and a bit of refinement to ignite the alchemical reaction that transforms the spark of idea through words to mind.